Gerban/AWS-Image-Classification-with-SageMaker/README.md

 Some remaining issues with poor weight initialisation point to too little processing capacity, and this has caused the neural network to learn less well with poorer accuracy especially on the validation and test datasets.
-Choosing more powerful instance types, such as 'ml.g4dn.2xlarge' or higher, or GPU compute units is expected to remedy this but current account profile restrictions mean that it as not possible to do this.
+Choosing more powerful instance types, such as 'ml.g4dn.2xlarge' or higher, or GPU compute units is expected to remedy this but due to current service account limits it was not possible to switch to more powerful instance types.

 Sagemaker Profiler can be used to flag compute performance, which shows system usage statistics, such as low or high CPU, GPU utilisation.
 The Profiler Report also flags how many times profiler rule infringements were triggered.
 Four types were